dagavrilov/rbs/README.md

 OpenStack Cinder volume fault-tolerant driver based on LVM

 # Features
-- Create a fault-tolerant OpenStack Cinder volume service with data replication on backup hosts.
+- Creates a fault-tolerant OpenStack Cinder volume service with data replication on backup hosts
-- Disconnect block device volumes to one of the backup storage nodes in the event of a primary storage node failure.
+- Switches volumes to a backup storage node in the case of a primary node failure
-- Freeze - disables block device lifecycle management operations while maintaining data access during a disaster.
+- Freezes volumes lifecycle management while maintaining data access during a disaster
-- Restore to the original state, ensuring operations on the backup device as soon as it becomes available/functional.
+- Restores to the original state, ensuring operations on the backup device as soon as it becomes available
-- Thaw - completely unlocks block device lifecycle management operations.
+- Thaws volumes lifecycle management as soon as replicated storages becomes available
 - Thin and thick volumes
 - Create, delete, mount, and unmount volume
 - Create, view, and delete volume